espressif/esp-idf/docs/api-guides/freertos-smp.rst

 unaffected.
 If the other core attemps to take same mutex, it will spin until the calling core has released the mutex by exiting the critical section.

+:ref:`floating-points`: The ESP32 supports hardware acceleration of single precision floating point arithmetic (`float`).
+However the use of hardware acceleration leads to some behavioral restrictions in ESP-IDF FreeRTOS.
+Therefore, tasks that utilize `float` will automatically be pinned to a core if not done so already.
+Furthermore, `float` cannot be used in interrupt service routines.

+:ref:`task-deletion`: Task deletion behavior has been backported from FreeRTOS v9.0.0 and modified to be SMP compatible.
+Task memory will be freed immediately when `vTaskDelete()` is called to delete a task that is not currently running and not pinned to the other core.
+Otherwise, freeing of task memory will still be delegated to the Idle Task.

-:ref:`deletion-callbacks`: ESP-IDF FreeRTOS has backported the Thread Local Storage Pointers feature.
-However they have the extra feature of deletion callbacks.
-Deletion callbacks are used to automatically free memory used by Thread Local Storage Pointers during the task deletion.
-Call ``vTaskSetThreadLocalStoragePointerAndDelCallback()`` to set Thread Local Storage Pointers and deletion callbacks.
+:ref:`deletion-callbacks`: ESP-IDF FreeRTOS has backported the Thread Local Storage Pointers (TLSP) feature.
+However the extra feature of Deletion Callbacks has been added.
+Deletion callbacks are called automatically during task deletion and are used to free memory pointed to by TLSP.
+Call ``vTaskSetThreadLocalStoragePointerAndDelCallback()`` to set TLSP and Deletion Callbacks.

 :ref:`FreeRTOS Hooks<hooks_api_reference>`: Vanilla FreeRTOS Hooks were not designed for SMP.
 ESP-IDF provides its own Idle and Tick Hooks in addition to the Vanilla FreeRTOS